 ABOUT SEJ SARAIYA:

-Sej Saraiya is a documentary photographer and filmmaker from India whose work focuses on vanishing indigenous cultures and advaita, or the universal interwovenness of all living beings.
+Sej Saraiya is a documentary photographer and filmmaker from India whose work focuses on remote cultures and advaita, or the universal interwovenness of all living beings.
 In 2018, she was recognized as the Ambassador for the 7th Annual Garifuna Int'l Film Festival in Los Angeles, CA.

 She is a member of the American Photographic Artists (APA).
 Her photographs have been exhibited both in America and India and her artwork hangs in the homes of private collectors in Belgium, Switzerland, South Africa, India, Canada, Australia and the United States.